 You can enjoy them as cooked dishes or in smoked form.
 But keep in mind that eel’s blood is poisonous, so never consume raw eel for your safety.

-The Overview Of 10 Popular Shellfish As Food
+10 Popular Shellfish As Food

 Shellfish can be saltwater or freshwater species that either come in a shell or without it.
 They are also a remarkable food source for humans.
 But shellfish is also one of the most common allergens, so ensure you are not allergic to any of them before consuming them.